Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 Fort Lauderdale experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.8 months, from April 9 to December 3, during which time the comfort level is muggy, oppressive, or miserable at least 44% of the time.
-The muggiest day of the year is July 29, with muggy conditions 100% of the time.
+The month with the most muggy days in Fort Lauderdale is August, with 31.0 days that are muggy or worse.

 Humidity Comfort Levels in Fort Lauderdale